priyaananthasankar/flox_environment_export/README.md

 - Fork the repo

-- Configure Azure Storage Access Key
+- In your fork, navigate to the "Settings" tab  and configure Azure Storage Access Key

 ![alt text](./imgs/image-2.png)